customgpt/CustomGPT/README.md

 Acknowledgements
 This project utilizes the power of ChatGPT, developed by OpenAI.
 Visit their website at https://www.openai.com/ to learn more.
 Contact
-For any questions or suggestions, please feel free to reach out to me at your-email@example.com.
+For any questions or suggestions, please feel free to reach join this discord: https://discord.gg/6aCdjUARgJ

 vbnet
 Copy code